stanislawbartkowski/javahotel/README.md

 ### Create IBM Streams domain and instance

 > streamtool

 >>genkey

 >>mkdomain

 >>startdomain

 >>mkinstance

 >>startinstance

 >>geturl

 ### Test
-Try to logon to IBM Streams console using output URL from geturl command.
+Try to log on to IBM Streams console using output URL from geturl command.
 U/P streamsadmin/streamsadmin.
 Connect remotely to the instance using IBM Streams Studio.